razzietheman/Advanced-Motion-Activated-Light-Blueprint/README.md

 💡 Advanced Motion-Activated Light Blueprint

-Say goodbye to basic “motion-on / timeout-off” automations – this blueprint gives you full and real control over your bathroom lighting.
+Say goodbye to basic “motion-on / timeout-off” automations – this blueprint gives you full and real control over your lighting.

 ✨ Features: